fxamacker/draft-notes-about-deduplicating-public-keys/README.md

 </details>

-MTrie is the data structure containing the execution state.
+MTrie is the in-memory data structure containing the execution state.
 MTrie has vertices and payloads (atree and non-atree payloads).

-The migration doesn't modify atree payloads and only optimizes a subset of non-atree payloads.
+This project only modifies non-atree payloads (account status and public key payloads).

-If the EN RAM usage is reduced by less than the reduction in MTrie size, then it is likely that unrelated changes or activity is consuming extra RAM (vm configuration, OS page cache, db memory mapped files, updated components, etc.).
+If the Execution Nodes (Servers) RAM usage are reduced by less than the reduction in MTrie size, then it is likely that unrelated changes or activity is consuming extra RAM (vm configuration, OS page cache, db memory mapped files, updated components, etc.).
+For example, some types of garbage collectors and databases might hold on to more RAM (to improve performance) if they detect more free RAM is available.

 ## Design and Implementation